Enhancing ground-state interaction strength of neutral atoms via Floquet stroboscopic dynamics: Corresponding Energy-Level Diagram and Transitions

-The corresponding Rabi frequencies used in the text read $\omega=\Omega_1 \Omega_2/2\Delta_a$ and $\Omega=\Omega_3 \Omega_4/2\Delta_p$.
+The corresponding Rabi frequencies used in the text read $\omega=\Omega_1 \Omega_2/2\Delta_a$ and $\Omega=\Omega_{780} \Omega_{480}/2\Delta_p$.
 The Raman transition between the ground states $|g\rangle$ and $|e\rangle$ is driven by the use of two 780-nm laser beams with $\sigma^+$-polarized.
 The Rydberg excitation uses $\sigma^+$-polarized 780-nm and $\sigma^-$-polarized 480-nm beams tuned for excitation of the Rydberg state of $nS_{1/2}$.
 A wide range of experimentally accessible parameters can be used in our scheme.
 In particular, the Raman coupling between the ground states can be tuned over a broad interval, and values of the effective Rabi frequency $\omega/2\pi$ in the range of $0.5–3$ MHz are readily achievable with standard optical configurations~\cite{PhysRevLett.96.063001,Hattermann2017,PhysRevB.104.035201,PhysRevA.105.032618,PhysRevResearch.5.L012002,Smith2023}.
 Higher Rabi frequencies for the ground-to-Rydberg excitation are generally favorable, and current experimental techniques can provide sufficiently strong driving for our scheme~\cite{PhysRevLett.121.123603,evered2023high,Browaeys2020,w3x9-ll79,PhysRevResearch.4.013207}.
 For reference, Ref.~\cite{PhysRevLett.96.063001} demonstrated a two-photon Raman coupling between the states $|5S_{1/2},F=1,m_F=0\rangle$ and $|5S_{1/2},F=2,m_F=0\rangle$ with an effective Rabi frequency of $\omega/2\pi = 1.36$ MHz using an intermediate-state detuning of $\Delta_a/2\pi = -41$ GHz.
 In addition, Ref.~\cite{evered2023high} achieved a two-photon Rydberg excitation with intermediate-state detuning $\Delta_p/2\pi = 7.8$ GHz and a Rabi frequency of $\Omega/2\pi = 4.6$ MHz.
-The decay rate of the Rydberg state $|nS_{1/2}, m_j=1/2\rangle$ is $\gamma \approx 2\pi \times 1$~kHz for the room-temperature (300 K) case.
 In the single-photon generation scheme, we designate the state $|5P_{3/2},F=2,m_F=1\rangle$ as the controlled excited state, which is coupled to the excited state $|5S_{1/2},F=2,m_F=0\rangle$ via a $\sigma^+$-polarized 780-nm.
-Furthermore, the scheme does not depend on the strength of van der Waals interactions.
+Furthermore, the scheme does not depend on the strength of vdW interactions.
 From this perspective, the proposed mechanism is adaptable to a wide variety of parameters.